trimble-oss/website-modus.trimble.com/content/components/mobile/lists/_index.md

 - Nesting too many layers.
 In other words, don’t place accordions within accordions.
 - Creating a set of visibly contained content, which doesn’t need an expand-and-collapse functionality.
 Instead, use a [Card](/components/mobile/cards/).

-## Types

-Accordions come in two sizes to accommodate space availability on the page or within a [Card](/components/mobile/cards/).
-Default size should be used when accordions display directly in the main content container on the page.
-Compact size is useful, when the accordion displays within a smaller container (e.g. card) or smaller section of the page.

-### Contained Accordion

-{{< img src="/img/mobile/accordion.svg" dark="/img/mobile/accordion-dark.svg" width="961" height="170" class="w-100" alt="Accordions Example" loading="auto" >}}

 {{< whats-changed-table >}}